jcmoraisjr/haproxy-ingress/docs/content/en/examples/modsecurity.md

 Second, you'll need to change the spoa-modsecurity container image to a coraza-spoa image and create a configmap to hold the Coraza config.yaml.
 A complete example with all the changes can be found [here](/resources/coraza-deployment.yaml).

-{{< alert title="Warning" color="warning" >}}
+> [!WARNING]
+>
-The coraza-spoa image that we provide in the above example is based on [an experimental branch of coraza-spoa](https://github.com/corazawaf/coraza-spoa/pull/36).
+> The coraza-spoa image that we provide in the above example is based on [an experimental branch of coraza-spoa](https://github.com/corazawaf/coraza-spoa/pull/36).
 For production environments, it would be best to wait until the experimental changes are merged and [an official image is released](https://github.com/corazawaf/coraza-spoa/issues/37).
-{{< /alert >}}

 ### Troubleshooting Coraza